 - 99% — The rate of CTE in studied NFL brains (Boston University/JAMA, 2017)

-The system was never designed to produce Black wealth.
-It was designed to extract Black labor.
-Until families redirect their investment from the pipeline into the portfolio, the system will continue to do what it was built to do — generate billions for institutions while dumping the 99.75% into an adulthood they were never prepared for.
+Built to extract Black labor rather than produce Black wealth, the system will continue its work unless families redirect investments from the pipeline into the portfolio — generating billions for institutions while dumping the 99.75% into an adulthood they were never prepared for.

 A 0.25% probability is not a dream.
-It is a diagnosis.
-Treat it accordingly.
+It is a diagnosis, and it should be treated like one.